- An interview with Sue Grafton about V is for Vengeance

 "So there I was barreling down the highway in search of employment and not at all fussy about what kind of work I'd take.
 I wanted distraction.
 I wanted some money, escape, anything to keep my mind off the subject of Robert Deitz.
 I'm not good at good-byes.
 I've suffered way too many in my day and I don't like the sensation.
 On the other hand, I'm not that good at relationships.
 Get close to someone and the next thing you know, you've given them the power to wound, betray, irritate, abandon you, or bore you senseless.
 My general policy is to keep my distance, thus avoiding a lot of unruly emotion.
 In psychiatric circles, there are names for people like me."

 Those are sentiments that hit home for Grafton's readers.
 And she has said that Kinsey is herself, only younger, smarter, and thinner.
 But are they an apt description of Kinsey's creator?
-Well, she's been married to Steve Humphrey for more than twenty years.
-She has three kids and four grandkids.
-She loves cats, gardens, and good cuisinenot quite the nature-hating, fast-food loving Millhone.
+Well, she's been married to Steve Humphrey for more than thirty-five years and has three children, four granddaughters, and one great grandson.
+She loves cats, gardens, and good cuisine—not quite the nature-hating, fast-food loving Millhone.
 So: readers and reviewers beware.
 Never assume the author is the character in the book.
-Sue, who has a home in Montecito, California ("Santa Theresa") and another in Louisville, the city in which she was born and raised, is only in her imagination Kinsey Millhonebut what a splendid imagination it is.
+Sue, who has a home in Montecito, California ("Santa Teresa") and another in Louisville, the city in which she was born and raised, is only in her imagination Kinsey Millhone—but what a splendid imagination it is.